Killer7: Development

 Development for Killer7 began in mid-2002 as part of the Capcom Five, a set of games overseen by Shinji Mikami and intended to be exclusive to the GameCube.
 Capcom produced the games to bring new intellectual property to the video game industry, which the company viewed as stagnant.
 Killer7's gameplay mechanics were finalized late in development because most resources went to story and visual work.
 Director Suda51 wrote the scenario based on a plot he conceived together with Mikami, and later decided on the unconventional control scheme as a deconstruction of how gamers play and to "create new expression".
 Complex controls and combos were omitted to present a system that fosters easy progression for the player.
 Producer Hiroyuki Kobayashi described the controls as "intuitive" and stated that the team wanted players to "think when they are playing" so they can enjoy the mystery in the story.
 The long development process culminated in several delays, the last of which was due to an artistic desire to release the game on July 7 (7/7).
+The game was finally released on July 5, two days earlier than previously stated.

 A lot of the content in Killer7 was cut due to feedback from both Mikami and internal testing.
 About 2/3 of the map size and plot were drastically reduced and according to Suda, the cinematics in total was three hours long as opposed to the now one-hour duration.
 Of all the Smiths in the game, Coyote is Suda's favorite because of his backstory, but like with other elements, it had to be cut halfway in development.

 Suda51 drew influence from film noir, particularly the theme of multiple personality disorder, and called Killer7 a "hardboiled action-adventure".
 Hiro Sugiyama |Hiro Sugiyama, Peter Saville, and American comic book artists, such as Adrian Tomine, inspired the artistic design and aesthetic.
 Suda51 noted the inclusion of cel animation in Western and Japanese anime styles was meant to legitimize video games as an art form by competing with traditional art forms in their stage.
 The game's anime sequences were created by Xebec, while the CGI sequences were handled by Digital Frontier.
 Kobayashi commented that Killer7 is "styled more as an interactive story than a traditional game."
 Suda also drew from yakuza film Battles Without Honor and Humanity: Hiroshima Deathmatch.
 His experience as an undertaker had a powerful effect on the portrayal of death in his games.
 The game reflects his interest in professional wrestling; Suda51 included a luchador character, Mask de Smith, and conducted interviews and attended promotional events while wearing a lucha libre mask.
 He named the Smith Syndicate after his favorite band the Smiths.
 Reflecting on his work, Suda51 considers Killer7 his proudest achievement.